blogs

 • Handles data volumes that no other tool on this list can match

-• Flexible — supports Python, SQL, Scala, and R
+• Flexible, with support for Python, SQL, Scala, and R

 • Active ecosystem with strong cloud integrations (AWS EMR, Databricks, Google Dataproc)